-- (i) all shareholders are to be treated equally; - (ii) if control of a company changes, a general offer to all other shareholders is normally required; - (iii) during the course of an offer or when an offer is in contemplation, information made available to some shareholders must be made available to all shareholders (except for some information furnished in confidence to the potential offeror or vice versa); - (iv) an offer should only be made after careful and responsible consideration; - (v) shareholders should be given sufficient information, advice and time to reach an informed decision; - (vi) all persons concerned with offers should make full and prompt disclosure of all relevant information and take every precaution to avoid the creation or continuance of a false market and making statements which may mislead shareholders or the market; - (vii) rights of control should be exercised in good faith and oppression of minority shareholders is unacceptable; - (viii) directors should have regard to the interests of the shareholders as a whole;
+- i. all shareholders are to be treated equally; - ii. if control of a company changes, a general offer to all other shareholders is normally required; - iii. during the course of an offer or when an offer is in contemplation, information made available to some shareholders must be made available to all shareholders (except for some information furnished in confidence to the potential offeror or vice versa); - iv. an offer should only be made after careful and responsible consideration: - v. shareholders should be given sufficient information, advice and time to reach an informed decision; - vi. all persons concerned with offers should make full and prompt disclosure of all relevant information and take every precaution to avoid the creation or continuance of a false market and making statements which may mislead shareholders or the market: